fastrgv/RufasCube/README.md

 ### SoundFiles
 Sounds are from freesound.org and is covered by the Creative Commons Attribution noncommercial license documented in the accompanying file creativeCommons.txt.

-### ImageFiles (*.png)
-For text-textures were created using gimp and are also covered by the GNU GPL v3 license.

 ### Bindings & Utilities

-Thanks to Dmitry Kazakov and Felix Krause.
+Thanks to Dmitry Kazakov, Felix Krause, and Stephen Sanguine.